October 24, 2023

 Trevor Gardiner

-Reaching the State Pension age in Ireland doesn't mean you must quit work and retire.
+Reaching the State Pension age in Ireland doesn’t mean your employees have to stop working or retire.

-Ireland allows its workers to work past 66 years of age while claiming their State Pension.
+Ireland allows workers to continue working beyond the age of 66 while claiming their State Pension.

 The State Pension is a weekly payment made by the government to people aged 66 or above and is of two types:

-• State Pension (Contributory): If you receive the State Pension (Contributory), working while claiming the State Pension will not affect your pension entitlements.
+State Pension (Contributory): If your employees receive the State Pension (Contributory), working while claiming the State Pension will not affect their pension entitlements.

-• State Pension (Non-Contributory): For the State Pension (Non-Contributory), your earnings from work can affect the pension amount you receive since it’s a means-tested payment.
+State Pension (Non-Contributory): For the State Pension (Non-Contributory), your employee’s earnings from work can affect the pension amount they receive since it’s a means-tested payment.

 What is a means test?

-A means test assesses all your income sources to check if you qualify for the payment.
+A means test assesses all employees' income sources to determine whether they qualify for the payment.

-Cash income earned through employment, self-employment, occupational/private pensions, and capital like savings, investments, and property (except your home) is assessed in a means test.
+The income assessed includes cash earned through employment, self-employment, occupational/private pensions, and capital like savings, investments, and property (except their home).

-Although there is no fixed retirement age in Ireland, most employees retire around 65.
-However, some employment contracts may specify a mandatory retirement age.
+While there is no fixed retirement age in Ireland, most employment contracts include a mandatory retirement age.

-Psst…Your retirement age isn’t the same as the State Pension age (66), which is when you qualify for the State Pension.
+It’s also important to note that an employee’s retirement age isn’t the same as the State Pension age (66), which is when they qualify for the State Pension.

 For individuals retiring at 65, a special payment similar to Jobseeker's Benefit is available until they reach the State Pension age of 66.
 This payment does not require job-seeking activities and is taxed similarly to Jobseeker's Benefit.

-Let’s see how joining different employment sectors can impact your pensions.
+Let’s see how joining different employment sectors can impact your employees' pensions.

-• Your State Pension (Contributory) allowance won’t be affected as it depends on your Pay Related Social Insurance (PRSI) contributions record.
+Their State Pension (Contributory) allowance won’t be affected as it depends on his/her Pay Related Social Insurance (PRSI) contributions record.
 PRSI is a mandatory social insurance contribution deducted from an employee’s earnings to fund social welfare benefits.
-You don’t pay PRSI once you start receiving your pension.
+Employees don’t pay PRSI once they start receiving their pension.

-• Your State Pension (Non-Contributory) payment may be reduced as it's means-tested and assesses all your cash income from sources like employment, self-employment, and personal and occupational pensions.
+Their State Pension (Non-Contributory) payment may be reduced as it's means-tested and assesses all their cash income from sources like employment, self-employment, and personal and occupational pensions.

-• You can receive the State Pension (Contributory) payments while working and receiving other income, such as occupational pension and private (personal) pensions.
-Please check with your employer if their occupational scheme allows contributions after age 66.
+They can receive the State Pension (Contributory) payments while working and receiving other income, such as occupational pension and private (personal) pensions.
+However, they should confirm with you whether their occupational pension scheme permits contributions after age 66.

-• If you were working in the private sector and your employer added you to their occupational pension scheme, you can continue working for your employer or become a self-employed person.
+If your employees were working in the private sector and you enrolled them in your occupational pension scheme, they can choose to continue working for you or transition to self-employment.

 The State Pension in Ireland is a social welfare payment made by the Department of Social Protection.
 It’s a weekly payment for people aged 66 and above to help them sustain their basic cost of living in retirement.

-The two State Pension schemes available in Ireland are State Pension (Contributory) and State Pension (Non-Contributory).
+The two State Pension schemes available to your employees in Ireland are State Pension (Contributory) and State Pension (Non-Contributory).
 The contributory pension is also known as the old age pension.

-Both schemes' personal rates and maximum rates vary as you can get an increase for qualified adult dependents (IQA) and qualified child dependents (IQC).
+Both schemes' personal rates and maximum rates vary as employees can get an increase for their qualified adult dependents (IQA) and qualified child dependents (IQC).

-• If you’re an Irish citizen working abroad, you must apply for the State Pension (Contributory) at least 6 months before you turn 66.
-You can apply for the State Pension (Non-Contributory) only if you live in Ireland.
+If your employee is an Irish citizen working abroad, they must apply for the State Pension (Contributory) at least 6 months before they turn 66.
+They can apply for the State Pension (Non-Contributory) only if they live in Ireland.

-Remember: You can’t claim both the non-contributory pension and the contributory pension at the same time.
+Remember: Your employees can’t claim both the non-contributory pension and the contributory pension at the same time.

-However, you can apply for both, and the Department of Social Protection will assess your eligibility based on the PRSI contributions paid during your working life and decide which scheme will benefit you.
+However, they can apply for both, and the Department of Social Protection will assess their eligibility based on the PRSI contributions they paid during their working life and decide which scheme will benefit them.

-For instance, if you only qualify for a reduced rate of the contributory pension, you may be better off under the non-contributory scheme.
+That’s because if your employee only qualifies for a reduced rate of the contributory State Pension, they may be better off under the non-contributory scheme.

-You can claim the Irish State Pension (Contributory) if you live or work outside Ireland.
+Yes, your employees can claim the Irish State Pension (Contributory) if they live or work outside Ireland.

-However, you can’t claim the State Pension (Non-Contributory) because it requires you to reside in Ireland to qualify for the pension payments.
+However, they can’t claim the State Pension (Non-Contributory) because it requires employees to reside in Ireland to qualify for the pension payments.

-If you work or live in other European countries:
+If your employees work or live in other European countries:

-• You can combine your contributions in each European Union (EU) member state with your Irish social insurance record.
+They can combine their contributions in each European Union (EU) member state with their Irish social insurance record.

-• You can also be eligible for a pro-rata pension (a portion of a full pension) if you don’t have enough Irish social insurance contributions.
+They can also be eligible for a pro-rata pension (a portion of a full pension) if they don’t have enough Irish social insurance contributions.

-If you work or live outside the UK or other EU countries:
+If your employees work or live outside the UK or other EU countries:

-• You can claim the State Pension if you have worked or lived in countries such as the US, Canada, Australia, New Zealand, Japan, and the Republic of Korea.
+They can claim the State Pension if they have worked or lived in countries such as the US, Canada, Australia, New Zealand, Japan, and the Republic of Korea.
 Ireland has signed bilateral social security agreements with these countries, which allows Irish workers to join the State Pension scheme.

-To claim the State Pension from abroad, send your application form by post to the Department of Social Protection in Ireland at:
+To claim the State Pension from abroad, your employees must send their application form by post to the Department of Social Protection in Ireland at:

 State Pension (Contributory) Section